Backoff and Interpolation:

 State of The Art System:

-In state of the art system, many factors are combined to form a robust system.
+In-state of the art system, many factors are combined to form a robust system.
 It includes many models to make it more efficient and accurate.
-Following are the models and improvement in models.
+The following are the models and improvements in models.

 Phonetic Error Model: